-The center is licensed to operate legally by the Ohio Department of Job and Family Services.
+The Center is licensed to operate legally by the Kentucky Cabinet for Health and Family Services (Division of Regulatory Child Care).
 This license is posted in a noticeable place for review.

-A toll-free telephone number is listed on the center's license and may be used to report a suspected violation of the licensing law or administrative rules.
-The licensing rules governing child care are available for review at the center.
+Inspection reports and responses are also posted.
+Child care rules and regulations governing child care are available for review at the Center.

-The administrator and each employee of the center is required, under Section 2151.421 of the Ohio Revised Code, to report their suspicions of child abuse or child neglect to the local public children's services agency.
+The administrator and each employee of the Center is required, under Kentucky law, to report their suspicions of child abuse or child neglect to the local public children's services agency.

-Any family (parent or guardian) of a child enrolled in the center shall be permitted unlimited access to the center during all hours of operation for the purpose of contacting their children, evaluating the care provided by the center or evaluating the premises.
-Upon entering the premises, the family, or guardian shall notify the Administrator of his/her presence.
+Any family of a child enrolled in the center shall be permitted unlimited access to the Center during all hours of operation for the purpose of contacting their children, evaluating the care provided by the Center or evaluating the premises.
+Upon entering the premises, the family/parent/guardian shall notify the Administrator of his/her presence.

-The administrator's hours of availability and child/staff ratios are posted in a noticeable place in the center for review.
+The administrator's hours of availability, chain of command and child staff ratios are posted in a noticeable place in the center for review.